skhurana333/ubuntu_utils/README.md

 # ubuntu_utils
-Some dev utils to make it easy wortking with linmux
+Some dev utils to make it easy wortking with linux